Courses that may meet the upper-level writing requirement are identified as follows:

 Comparative Law (2 hrs.) — opt.
 QP

 The purpose of this course is to provide the student with knowledge about the basic legal systems in the world.
 Special emphasis will be given throughout the course to legal systems in Great Britain, France, Germany, and the countries of the former Soviet bloc.
 The course begins with discussion of legal education and the legal professions in these countries.
 The basic principles of British, French, and German constitutional law are studied to provide the political background necessary to compare these legal systems.
 The course also examines judicial structures and court organization, as well as key principles of criminal and civil procedures.
+On occasion, this course may be offered as a three-hour course for administrative convenience.
 Prof. Ludwikowski, Prof. Watson.

 Complex Litigation (3 hrs.)

 This advanced course offers an in-depth examination of procedural problems involved in multiparty, multiclaim litigation in federal and state court.
 The course focuses extensively on class action practice, criteria, and litigation strategy.
 The course covers the disposition of duplicative litigation, problems peculiar to large case discovery, judicial control of litigation, and res judicata and collateral estoppel involved in multiparty, multiclaim litigation.
 The course also explores alternatives to the class action device.
 Please view the registration website for an updated course description for a given semester.
 This is an EXAM course.
 Prof. Malveaux.